jgerry/terraformalks/README.md

 JNLP slave for Jenkins with [ALKS Provider](github.com/Cox-Automotive/terraform-provider-alks) installed.

 Terraform is provided via `tfenv`.
-Versions 0.11.1 - 0.11.7 are already installed.
+Version 0.11.7 is preinstalled.
 If you want a version that's not pre-installed, just do a simple `tfenv install x.x.x` within your shell provisioner.

+Other infrastructure tools installed: Terragrunt and Packer.
+JQ is also installed because, well, JQ is great.